The Game (mind game): Gameplay

 The definition of "thinking about The Game" is not always clear.
 If one discusses The Game without realizing that they have lost, this may or may not constitute a loss.
 If someone says "What is The Game?" before understanding the rules, whether they have lost is up for interpretation.
 According to some interpretations, one does not lose when someone else announces their loss, although the second rule implies that one loses regardless of what made them think about The Game.
 After a player has announced a loss, or after one thinks of The Game, some variants allow for a grace period between three seconds to thirty minutes to forget about the game, during which the player cannot lose the game again.

 Strategies

 Strategies focus on making others lose The Game.
-Common methods include saying "The Game" out loud or writing about The Game on a hidden note, in graffiti in public places, or on banknotes.
+Common methods include saying "The Game" out loud often "You just lost the game" or writing about The Game on a hidden note, in graffiti in public places, or on banknotes.

 Associations may be made with The Game, especially over time, so that one thing inadvertently causes one to lose.
 Some players enjoy thinking of elaborate pranks that will cause others to lose the game.

 Other strategies involve merchandise: T-shirts, buttons, mugs, posters, and bumper stickers have been created to advertise The Game.
 The Game is also spread via social media websites such as Facebook and Twitter.